complexphoton/MESTI.m/mumps/README.md

 2. [macOS](./macOS/Makefile.inc)
 3. [Windows](./windows/Makefile.inc)

-To download, click the link above, click on the "Raw" button, and right click to save the file.
-If the browser adds a .txt file extension, rename to remove the txt extension.
+To download, click the link above, and click on the "Download raw file" button to the right of the "Raw" button.

+These <code>Makefile.inc</code> examples for Linux and Windows enable multithreading by linking to a multithreaded BLAS library and compiling MUMPS with OpenMP activated.

+The <code>Makefile.inc</code> example for macOS does not use multithreading, because there we link to Apple's [vecLib](https://developer.apple.com/documentation/accelerate/veclib) within its Accelerate framework for the BLAS library.
+On Macs with an Apple Silicon processor, the Accelerate framework utilizes the Apple Matrix coprocessor (AMX), so it is not multithreaded but achieves speed comparable to or faster than multithreaded OpenBLAS (*e.g.*, see [this benchmark](https://github.com/OpenMathLib/OpenBLAS/issues/2814#issuecomment-771505972)).
+Multithreading is, therefore, not necessary.

-In the example of <code>Makefile.inc</code> for macOS, we link to Apple's [vecLib](https://developer.apple.com/documentation/accelerate/veclib) within its Accelerate framework for the BLAS library by default.
-For Intel Macs, OpenBLAS is faster, and you can comment out <code>LIBBLAS = -framework Accelerate</code> with a <code>#</code> in the beginning of the line, and uncomment the  <code>#LIBBLAS = -L/usr/local/opt/openblas/lib</code> line by deleting its <code>#</code>.
+If you have a Mac with an Intel processor, OpenBLAS would be faster than Accelerate.
+In that case, you can comment out the line <code>LIBBLAS = -framework Accelerate</code> in <code>Makefile.inc</code> by adding a <code>#</code> in the beginning of the line, and uncomment the  <code>#LIBBLAS = -L/usr/local/opt/openblas/lib</code> line by deleting its <code>#</code>.
+In this case, multithreading can provide further speed-up, but we did not work out a multithreaded <code>Makefile.inc</code> example since Apple has moved away from Intel processors.

 After done with <code>Makefile.inc</code>, enter
 ```